senpai0807/discord-auth-bot/README.md

 # Discord Auth Bot For Your Applications 🌙
 ## How To Use
 This bot is pretty much plug and play.
-Navigate to the config.json located in the Structures folder and input the following inputs listed.
+Navigate to the config.json located in the Structures folder and fill out all nessessary inputs.
+The next thing you need to do it navigate to the serverInfo.json file to set your serverName, thumbnail, and hexColor.
+(This will be the info displayed on the embeds.)
 After inputting everything, simply run `npm install or npm i` Then run `npm start`